HanlinTheDEVELOPER/actions/README.md

         run: cat dragon.txt
 ```

+Now go check the action tab in your Github repository.

 ![Series Jobs Fails](/assets/series-jobs-fails.png)

-As you can see in image jobs are run sequentially.
+As you can see in image, now jobs are run sequentially.
 If one of the preceding jobs fails, the subsequent jobs will automatically be skipped.
-Okay, we have a fail job to debug.
+Okay ninja, we have a fail job to debug.
 Let's do it.

-> Below is the log i found by clicking on the fail job
+Below is the log i found by clicking on the fail job

 ![Check Build File Exist Fails](/assets/check-build-exist-fail.png)